 Dodo Case: Stamen Maps – $84.95

-These elegant cases, which feature maps of the words biggest cities, are a classy protection for your technology.
+These elegant cases, which feature maps of the worlds biggest cities, are a classy protection for your technology.
 Check out their ranges for iPhone, iPad and Android.

 Restoration Hardware Roll-Up Travel Charger – currently out-of-stock

 Dealing with cords and tangles are such a hassle but Restoration Hardware’s Roll-Up Travel Charger makes it easy to keep them organised while looking stylish.

 A simple touch to an outfit, these sterling silver Tiffany & Co Airplane Cufflinks are an elegant accessory for any event.